1,000+ Opportunities

 It operates in partnership with United Way of Greater Charlottesville, with the collective goals of uplifting local families and making a positive impact on our communities through grantmaking, advocacy, awareness-building, and philanthropy.
 Do you want to be a part of initiatives like the 2026 grants?
 Consider becoming a member today!

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits (or those with a nonprofit fiscal agent) with at least 2 years in existence that provide direct service to women and/or children in Charlottesville, Albemarle, Fluvanna, Greene, Louisa, Nelson, or O… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits (or those with a nonprofit fiscal agent) with at least 2 years in existence that provide direct service to women and/or children in Charlottesville, Albemarle, Fluvanna, Greene, Louisa, Nelson, or O….
+Confirm the full requirements in the official notice before applying.